Photo of Matcha Drink on a Wooden Tray

 Oats (Avena sativa)

 Mechanism and Benefits: Consumption of a whole-grain RTE (ready-to-eat) oat cereal as part of a dietary program for weight loss had favourable effects on fasting lipid levels and waist circumference.
-LDL cholesterol level, and total cholesterol and non-high-density lipoprotein-cholesterol was reduced significantly more with whole-grain RTE oat cereal versus control.
+LDL cholesterol level, and total cholesterol and non-high-density lipoprotein-cholesterol were reduced significantly more with whole-grain RTE oat cereal versus control.

 – Supporting Study: Maki et al. (2010) “Whole-grain ready-to-eat oat cereal, as part of a dietary program for weight loss, reduces low-density lipoprotein cholesterol in adults with overweight and obesity more than a dietary program including low-fibre control foods.”
 J Am Diet Assoc.: 110(2):205-14.